yuxinshen97/RA_Coding_Test/docs/task2_data_summary.md

 - **53,389** for `a00300`
 - **53,389** for `a00600`

-The smaller number of non-missing observations for `a00300` and `a00600` reflects the more limited availability of interest and dividend variables in the source files for earlier years.
+The lower coverage for `a00300` and `a00600` reflects limited availability of interest and dividend variables in earlier source files.

-After revision, the county panel is consistently organized at the county-year level.
-A few anomalies remain worth noting.
-Some variables contain rare negative values, including `a00100` and values of `-1` in several variables.
-These appear to reflect source-file coding or adjustment entries and should be checked before downstream regression analysis.
+A few rare negative or `-1` values remain in the source-derived monetary and count variables.
+These likely reflect IRS source-file coding, suppression, or adjustment entries and should be checked before regression analysis.

 ### County SOI Panel Summary Statistics